brentvollebregt/nitratine.net/posts/uow-moodle-rwa-ignorer/post.md

 ![Extension Popup](/posts/uow-moodle-rwa-ignorer/target.png)

 It gets pretty annoying and it's quite unpredictable when it will occur.
-This chrome extension will look at pages where urls match a pattern and search for the `resourceworkaround` class.
+This chrome extension will look at pages where URLs match a pattern and search for the `resourceworkaround` class.
 If found, it will redirect the user to the actual file.